24 Best Bug Tracking Tools in 2026

 • Bitbucket Cloud connects developer workflows from planning to incident management

-• Store code on the platform too, securely in the cloud.
+• Store code on the platform, securely in the cloud

-Pros: Great bug tracking tool with unmatched integration with Jira and Trello.
+Pros: Great issue tracking tool with strong integrations with Jira and Trello.

 Cons: Not as useful if you aren’t using other Atlassian products.